Skip to content

 Review mode

 Press R (or open the Review pill in the top bar) to start a focused study session.
-Review surfaces concepts whose FSRS state says they are due, asks you a recall question, and reschedules them based on how you self-rate.
+Review surfaces concepts that are due, prompts you to recall what you know, and reschedules them based on how you self-rate.

 Nesso uses FSRS, a modern open-source successor to the SM-2 / Anki algorithm.